 Research degrees are research based master’s or PhD programs that focus on a single area of expertise.
 They provide students the opportunity to carry out highly specialised research under expert supervision.

 Deakin’s course developed my problem-solving and analysis skills, which are essential in the work environment.
 The work experience programs were a rewarding aspect of the course and enhanced my employability, helping me gain my graduate position.

 Project-oriented design based learning

 Project-oriented design based learning is a key feature of our engineering degrees.
 This teaching method weaves practical learning experiences through each degree.
 Students do team-based projects and develop solutions to industry needs.

 Flexible study options

-Deakin's Bachelor of Civil Engineering (Honours) is accredited by Engineers Australia, which gives the degree international recognition, allowing graduates to practise as professional engineers in many countries around the world.
+Deakin's Bachelor of Civil Engineering (Honours) is accredited by Engineers Australia.
+This accreditation gives our degrees international recognition, allowing graduates to practice as professional engineers in many countries around the world.